ImageMagick/Usage-Markdown/basics/index.md

 These constant names are not just for settings, but also to declare the operational method to use in some of the more complex image processing operators, such as "`-layers`", "`-distort`", and "`-morphology`".

 Some of the constant names are read from external configuration files.
-For example, color names such as for "`-fill`", "`-stroke`", "`-background`" and "`-mattecolor`".
+For example, color names such as used by "`-fill`", "`-stroke`", "`-background`" and "`-mattecolor`".
 Or the special 'threshold' maps used for "`-ordered-dither`".
-Again "`-list`" can be used to look up what names your currently installed version of IM knows about.
+Again, "`-list`" can be used to look up what names your currently installed version of IM knows about.

 #### Constant Name List {#arg_const_list}

 This is a little used argument and is most commonly used in settings that need one or two colors, such as [Level Adjustment by Color](../color_mods/#level-colors).
 The "`-level-colors`" option can take any of the following argument styles.

 ~~~{.skip}
 color   color1,color2   color1-color2
 ~~~

-It is also used for Image Selection, for operations that make use of multiple image indexs, for example [Duplicate](#duplicate) and [Clone](#clone).
-The indexes start with zero for the first image, while negative indexs can be used to denote image indexs starting from the end of the image list.
-For example '`-2-1`' means take the second last image (index '`-2`'), to the second image (index '`1`').
-And yes this actually means take the images in the reverse order specified!
+It is also used for Image Selection, for operations that make use of multiple image indices, for example [Duplicate](#duplicate) and [Clone](#clone).
+The indices start with zero for the first image, while negative indices can be used to denote image indices starting from the end of the image list.
+For example, '`-2-1`' means take the second last image (index '`-2`'), to the second image (index '`1`').
+And yes, this actually means take the images in the reverse order specified!

 Another option that makes heavy use of this is [Channel Selection](../color_basics/#channel) where you can specify a list of specifically named channels.
+For example, '`Red,Green,Blue,Black,Alpha`'.
-For example: '`Red,Green,Blue,Black,Alpha`'.
-However the [Channel Setting](../color_basics/#channel) can also use a shorthand using a string of single letters (Eg: '`RGBA`')
+However, the [Channel Setting](../color_basics/#channel) can also use a shorthand consisting of single letters (e.g.: '`RGBA`')

 #### Geometry Arguments {#arg_geometry}

 This is the most common form of option argument, and is typically used to specify sizes, rectangles, and offsets for various operations.
 But it is also used by any option that needs any list of 1 to 5 numbers, whether they are integers, or floating point.

 For example, options such as "`-crop`", and "`-resize`" will use the full syntax of a geometry argument, while others like "`-border`", "`-level`", and "`-gamma`", may only use a small part of the full geometry syntax.

 This type of argument is so common that a special (and complex) parser has been written to convert such string arguments to numbers and flags, for use by any operator that needs a geometry argument.

 A geometry argument basically allows a user to specify a single string argument containing up to 5 floating point values (though most operators only use integers).
 All the following string forms are understood the geometry argument parser...

 ~~~{.skip}
 WxH+X+Y   WxH  +X+Y   A   A/B/C   A,B,C,D,E